-Founded in 1935, the Oregon Shakespeare Festival is one of the nation’s oldest professional non-profit theaters, as well as one of its largest.
+Founded in 1935, the Oregon Shakespeare Festival (OSF) is one of the nation’s oldest professional non-profit theaters, as well as one of its largest.
 Each year, it performs a robust repertoire of plays by Shakespeare and others for hundreds of thousands of attendees.
 Since its founding, the Oregon Shakespeare Festival has maintained an archive that houses a comprehensive collection of audio and visual materials relating to its theatrical performances.
-The collection includes recordings of 541 of the 570 the Festival’s theatrical productions between 1950 and 2012; theatrical adaptations created for NBC radio; artist interviews; lectures; music; and advertisements.
-With much-needed funding from the NEH, the Oregon Shakespeare Festival began to digitize these collections in 2013.
-Previously, the recordings had been held in storage, many of them unusable due to changes in technology and all of them in immediate danger of deterioration.
-The works, which include Shakespeare’s entire canon of plays in multiple interpretations, are now freely available on YouTube, where they are a resource for theater professionals, teachers, students, and Shakespeare enthusiasts from around the world.
+The collection includes recordings of 541 of the festival’s 570 theatrical productions between 1950 and 2012; theatrical adaptations created for NBC radio; artist interviews; lectures; music; and advertisements.

 View By Location